 No two days are ever the same here and each task brings its unique rewards.
 So far this month the dolphin sightings have been everything we could hope for with spinners being seen each time we go on a monitoring trip and sightings of both bottlenose and spotted dolphins in the open sea.

 We have also had regular sightings of both species of turtle when monitoring them in the Black River Bay.

-So, on the 24th of January, the Mauritius Marine Conservation Society President Jacqueline Sauzier took a two man film crew out on the boat with herself and two of the current volunteers.
-It was a hugely successful morning with the cameraman getting some amazing footage of spinner dolphins and a very comprehensive overview of the issues surrounding the dolphin watching tourism which still, despite our best efforts, continues to grow unchecked.
+So, on the 24th of January, the Mauritius Marine Conservation Society President Jacqueline Sauzier took a two-man film crew out on the boat with herself and two of the current volunteers.
+It was a hugely successful morning with the cameraman getting some amazing footage of spinner dolphins and a very comprehensive overview of the issues surrounding dolphin-watching tourism which still, despite our best efforts, continues to grow unchecked.

 To finish on a positive note, many of the regular tour boats now actively promote responsible dolphin watching, a lot of the crews have even begun wearing T-shirts bearing the words “Respecté ban Dofins, Protez nou Lenvironmen!"